gnicol/GitSwarm/perforce_swarm/doc-ce/workflow/importing/import_from_gitfusion.md

 ### Requirements

-* Git Fusion 2015.2, or newer.
+* Helix Git Fusion 2015.2, or newer.
+* Helix GitSwarm 2015.3, or newer.

 ### Recommendations

 * Install GitSwarm and Git Fusion on separate machines to improve performance and scalability.
+(Note: GitSwarm 2015.3+ installs with a Git Fusion server already configured.
+In production, we recommend disabling the local Git Fusion, and using an external one.
+[Check out the docs on the auto-provisioned Git Fusion](../../install/auto_provision.md))

 * Use SSH or HTTPS connections to secure mirroring connections.
 SSH connections are faster and more secure (no self-signed certificates,